seladb/PcapPlusPlus/README.md

 - Vast object-oriented filtering mechanism that makes libpcap filters a lot more user-friendly (no need to know the exact filter string to use)

 PcapPlusPlus is currently supported on **Windows**, **Linux** and **Mac OS X**.
-It was tested on Windows (32bit and 64bit), Ubuntu and Fedora, but it should work on other Linux distributions as well.
-Regarding Mac OS X - I tested it on Snow Leopard (10.6) 32bit, Mavericks (10.9.5) and Yosemite (10.10).
-I hope it would work on other Mac OS X versions as well (>= 10.6).
+It was tested on Windows (32bit and 64bit) with Mingw32, Ubuntu (12.04 LTS, 14.04 LTS, 14.10), Fedora and CentOS but it should work on other Linux distributions as well.
+Regarding Mac OS X - it was tested on Snow Leopard (10.6) 32bit, Mavericks (10.9), Yosemite (10.10) and El Capitan (10.11).
-Other opeating systems such as FreeBSD were never tested and compilation on those platforms would probably fail
+Other opeating systems such as FreeBSD were never tested and compilation on those platforms may fail

 For more information including detailed class documentation, please visit PcapPlusPlus web-site: